uttejkona/devops/README.md

-# test
+# devops_tools_commands

-This is a Public Repository with all the major used devops tools commands.
+Trying to build a Public repo of all the majorly used devops tools commands.

+include:

+Git
+Kubernetes
+Docker